-Non-Sufficient Fund Balance Fee
+6.8 Non-Sufficient Fund Balance Fee

 Without waiving any rights under AS 09.65.115 to collect penalties, a non-sufficient fund balance fee as set forth in the applicable Schedule of Fees will be charged for dishonored checks, overdraft notices related to automated bank withdrawals, or non-sufficient fund balances associated with credit card charges.
-Any person who has been rendered two non-sufficient fund charges by Chugach within a twelve-month period may be denied the privilege of paying by that medium.
-Future payments will be required to be in cash or another medium of payment approved by the Manager of Credit and Collections.
+Any person who has been charged two consecutive non-sufficient fund balance fees within a twelve-month period may be denied the privilege of paying using the payment mediums to which the non-sufficient balance fund fees were applied.
+Future payments will be required to be in cash or another medium of payment approved by the Manager of Credit and Collections or a Member Services representative.